hrishioa/SimpleSlowVideoUpscaler/README.md

 Was super impressed with the output from [tile upscaler](https://huggingface.co/spaces/gokaygokay/Tile-Upscaler), and the outputs were stable enough to use for video.
 If you take time tuning the settings, you can get a pretty good output - except that the model (or the LoRA) wants to give everyone eye makeup.

+**This is just meant to be a simple script so I could run some videos through.
+Not for production usage!**

+I haven't been able to fully get it working on M1 Macs (with the ANE).
+Any help appreciated!

 # Installation

 First install cuda for your python if not already present: